AlextheYounga/mistral-ecfr-gguf/README.md

 The ideal outcome was to be able to create a small gguf model that can run on the CPU that was "good-enough" to use alongside a RAG system, or use as a quick reference for combing through the monster of the Code of Federal Regulations.

 At the very least, I have created a great foundation for further research here.
 I have also included some helpful Runpod scripts for quick training on their remote GPUs.

-The full eCFR training data is present in this repo under ./data
+You can find the full training data [here](https://drive.proton.me/urls/VCV61T2R9M#V27jHni5kDmI)

 Here are my training attempts and their outcomes:
 - Full Fine Tune = catastrophic overfitting, massive forgetfulness